-- · Selection coordinates must be given in increasing order - Duplicate selections are ignored - Very long lists (> 1000 elements) may produce poor performance
+- · List selections may not be empty - Selection coordinates must be given in increasing order - Duplicate selections are ignored - Very long lists (> 1000 elements) may produce poor performance

 NumPy boolean "mask" arrays can also be used to specify a selection.
 The result of this operation is a 1-D array with elements arranged in the standard NumPy (C-style) order.
 Behind the scenes, this generates a laundry list of points to select, so be careful when using it with large masks: